The Four Phases of Employee Experience

 Specifically, employees need to have a clear understanding of the company’s strategic objectives and feel valued for their contribution.
 If not, they can quickly feel alienated and without purpose.

 Open and transparent communication about the company’s direction is one way to keep people aligned.
-This communication should be to be two-directional so that people have an opportunity to ask questions and clarify their understanding of the overall strategy.
+This communication should be two-directional so that people have an opportunity to ask questions and clarify their understanding of the overall strategy.

 As for recognition, this needs to be addressed at the manager level.
 The best kind of feedback happens in real-time and is based on a specific outcome, as opposed to generalised praise that happens during an annual review.